SIindia/si-api-php-client/README.md

 	src/main/php/api/Sms.php

-or you can use conposer to install this package
+or recommended to use [composer](http://getcomposer.org) to install the library.

-	composer require si/si-api-php
+	$ composer require si/si-api-php

 Running examples
 ----------------